tomdstanton/bart/README.md

 | SRR14091226 | Listeria_monocytogenes | 451 | 7    | 5    | 10  | 21   | 1   | 4   | 1    | CC11 | II      |

 * (*) indicates alleles have less than 100% identity
-* (?) indicates alleles have lessthan 100% coverage
+* (?) indicates alleles have less than 100% coverage

 ### bart-update
 The ```bart-update``` script handles the scheme manipulation and has several options: